Film: Grand Canyon

 - The World Is Just Awesome: The ending of the film, in which the characters marvel at a view of the Grand Canyon, and which is followed by a birds-eye (or helicopters-eye) fly-through of the canyon while the end credits roll and a trumpet fanfare plays.

 - Wrong Side of the Tracks: Where Mack's car breaks down, and where Deborah and Otis live for the first part of the film.

-- Your Cheating Heart: Mack with Dee, though only for one night.
+- Your Cheating Heart / Sleeping with the Boss: Mack with Dee, albeit only for one night.